-It's important to know how to take care of your skin as we head into the colder months.
-If you have Black skin, there are certain habits you can adopt in order to keep your skin feeling and looking healthy and to avoid problems.
+If you have black skin, there are certain habits you can adopt in order to keep your skin feeling and looking healthy, and to avoid problems during the cold winter.
 Getting to know your skin and how it changes throughout the year, and also how different products work, can help you construct a trusty routine to keep your skin hydrated and happy.

 Understanding the makeup of your skin